palvisha13/ShopifyDataSciChallenge/index.md

 ```
 ![image of a boxplot of shopify shoe orders](docs/assets/boxplot.png)

 I can see that my data is skewed, and does not follow a normal distribution since the median is not centered withing the boxplot.
-I can also see that the interquartile range is within an order of magnitude of 10<sup>2</sup>, as well as the maximum and minimum values, suggesting that the order amounts enerally fall within the 100s range.
-The outliers are in the thousands.
+I can also see that the interquartile range is within an order of magnitude  10<sup>2</sup>, as are the maximum and minimum values.
+This suggests that the order amounts generally fall within the $ 100s range.
+The outliers are lie in the thousands.
 Therefore, a good order of magnitude estimate for the AOV would be 10<sup>2</sup>.

 I can analyze my data's distribution better with a histogram.

 ```python
 # plot the distribution of order amounts